Mokoto-K/une-ai-competition/readme.md

 - Navigate to a directory you are happy cloning the project too
 - Type or copy & paste everything on the below line <br>
 https://github.com/Mokoto-K/une-ai-competition.git une-ai-competition-winning-entry
-- After the repo is cloned successfully type: python main.py or python3 main.py if you have any trouble running the python command, visit python.org for more information on how to update your python distribution on your selected system.
-- Next you'll want to set up a virtual environment for python, you can do this in the terminal by typing:<br> python -m venv .venv <br>
+- After the repo is cloned successfully you'll want to set up a virtual environment for python, you can do this in the terminal by typing:<br> python -m venv .venv <br>
-you may need to use python3 instead of python.
+you may need to use python3 instead of python. f you have any trouble running the python command, visit python.org for more information on how to update your python distribution on your selected system.
-- To activate the environment you then to run <br>
+- To activate the environment you then need to run <br>
 Linux/Mac: source .venv/bin/activate <br>
 Windows(depends on your shell):   .\\.venv\Scripts\activate.bat <br>
-Apparently this doesn't work for vscoders....
+Apparently this doesn't work for vscode if you're into that kind of thing...
 - Now just run python main.py or python3 main.py
 - To run the real account function (which is running on testnet) you will have to enter an api key and secret the first time when are prompted, below I have provided one for the purpose of the competition:<br>
 api key = ZJvzXJ4WEpphUlVTiw<br>